Make your labels last longer with these tips!

 Direct sunlight

 Direct exposure to sunlight and UV rays can result in fading or discoloration of the label.
 It can also decrease the legibility and quality of the label.
 This leads to a diminished appearance and loss of brand identity.
 Additionally, you save costs and effort by not having to constantly replace your labels.
+To prevent discoloration and fading, it is advisable to store your labels in a place where they are not directly exposed to UV radiation.
+Zolemba advises storing your labels in a dark, cool, and dry space, preferably in their original tightly sealed packaging.

 Contact with chemicals

 Exposure to chemicals can also cause color fading.
 This has a negative impact on the legibility and visual attractiveness of the label.
 Chemicals can also compromise the adhesive's bonding strength, resulting in poor adhesion and easy detachment from the product.
 Chemicals can also cause material corrosion, meaning certain chemical substances can physically damage the label.
 This results in tears, holes, or weakening of the label's structure.
+To prevent your labels from quickly deteriorating when in contact with chemicals, it is recommended to apply a transparent coating that provides better protection against harsh conditions.
+For blank labels, Zolemba suggests using the material "thermal top" for better protection against harmful substances.

 Photo